Murder in the Mews: Triangle at Rhodes

 Wishing for a quiet holiday free from crime, Poirot goes to Rhodes during the low season in October where there are but a few guests.
-Aside from the young Pamela Lyall and Sarah Blake there is Valentine Chantry, a consciously beautiful woman who seems to swoon under the attentions of Douglas Gold.
+Aside from the young Pamela Lyall and Sarah Blake, there is Valentine Chantry, a consciously beautiful woman who seems to swoon under the attentions of Douglas Gold.
 This is done at the expense of his own wife, Marjorie, a mildly attractive seemingly mousy woman, and Valentine's husband, Tony Chantry.
 This is the "triangle" that everyone observes, and it gets rather absurd with the two men vying for Valentine's favour.
 She seems to delight in the attention.

 Marjorie Gold soon wins the sympathy of many of the guests of the hotel as her husband is frequently in the company of Valentine.
 She seeks out Poirot's counsel.
 He warns her to leave the island immediately if she values her life.
 She says she cannot leave her husband.
 Poirot shakes his head, sadly.
 The event comes to a head one evening, beginning when Gold and Chantry have a loud argument.
 Valentine and Marjorie return from a drive, and the former is found poisoned by the cocktail her husband gave her.

 Gold is immediately suspected, as the strophanthin that killed Valentine is found in the pocket of his dinner jacket.
-Poirot noticed, however, that Chantry puts it in Gold's pocket just when everyone's attention was on his dying wife.
+Poirot noticed, however, that Chantry put it in Gold's pocket just when everyone's attention was on his dying wife.
 Poirot gives this information to the police.

 He tells Pamela Lyall that she was focusing on the wrong triangle.
 The real triangle was between Douglas, Marjorie and Chantry.
 Chantry and Marjorie were having an affair and Chantry, bored with his wife but wanting her fortune, conspired with Marjorie to kill her and ensure that Douglas was blamed for the murder.
 Poirot's warning to Marjorie Gold was not because he feared she was a victim at risk of being murdered, but the opposite.
 He was warning her she would be caught, tried, and convicted as one of the culprits, and hanged for murder.
 He emphasises, "She understood."